Trigger warning, in every possible sense!

 Again, the question palpitates in the air: how does Temple feel about what’s happening to her?
 Hopkins gives us at least one cue that she feels excited despite herself: she bites her lip suggestively.

-For me, the deep-seated perversity of the scene, beautiful in its ugliness, doesn’t reflect on the heroine so much as it does on the milieu that produced her.
+For me, the deep-seated perversity of the scene, beautiful in its ugliness, reflects the milieu that produced our heroine.
 Her wild streak, the gravitational pull that draws her to pain and degradation, signifies a return of the repressed—the repressed cruelty of her family both in the past and the present.

 What is Trigger, then, but Judge Drake without the refinement and restraint facilitated by money and respectability?
 Racial injustice, violence against women, discrimination against the poor—they’re all various forms of a cracked social structure and an outmoded way of thinking that condones a multitude of evils.